Talk to Your Loved Ones

 Let’s Talk About the Facts

-- Colon cancer often has no symptom at all until it's at an advanced stage.
+- Colon cancer often has no symptom at all until it is at an advanced stage.

-- You can reduce your risk through regular screening.
+- You can reduce your risk of developing colon cancer through regular screening.

 - Beginning at age 50 (or earlier if you have a family history), everyone should be screened for colon cancer.

 * “What are the key statistics about colorectal cancer?”
 American Cancer Society.
 20 Jul 2013.
 Web.
 18 Sep 2013.